ryan-a-baker/tap-on-aws/README.md

 1. Tanzu Build Service: Gives write access to the repository to allow the service to automatically upload new images.
 This is limited in scope to the service account for kpack and the dependency updater.
 2. Workload:  Gives write access to the entire ECR registry.
 This prevents you from having to update the policy for each new workload created.
 For those looking for a more strict model, we'll include examples for the sample workload deployed later in the guide.

-We've already export the region and account id, but let's get the OIDC provider now that our cluster has been created
+We've already exported the region and account id, but let's get the OIDC provider now that our cluster has been created:

 ```
 aws eks describe-cluster --name tap-on-aws --region $AWS_REGION | jq '.cluster.identity.oidc.issuer' | tr -d '"' | sed 's/https:\/\///'